BiyBah/Biyan_Data_Portfolio/mutual_fund_app/README.md

 - It is found that logistic regression gave the best f1-score by 0,716.

 ### Cost-Benefit Analysis
-- It is calculated by substracting benefit of making people do transaction and cost of marketing campaign for each cluster.
+- It is calculated by subtracting benefit of making people do transaction and cost of marketing campaign for each cluster.
 - Average buy and sell per month is obtained on each cluster.
 - Target the top 0.3 percentile user who predicted to churn.
 - The result is it is recommended to do campaign only in cluster 1, 4, 5, 6 and 8 with the potential return of Rp 3.330.578,-